407th Air Refueling Squadron: Operations in the European Theater

 The buildup of Eighth Air Force in England required the establishment of a combat crew replacement and training center, but a lack of qualified personnel and aircraft hampered its development.
 As a result, the decision was made to use the 92nd Group and its squadrons as a temporary crew training unit, acting as the main component of what became the 11th Combat Crew Replacement Center Group.
-However, the 92d was the first group to arrive in Engand with improved B-17Fs, and with the training mission came an exchange of these newer models for the older B-17Es of the 97th Bombardment Group to use in training.
+However, the 92d was the first group to arrive in England with improved B-17Fs, and with the training mission came an exchange of these newer models for the older B-17Es of the 97th Bombardment Group to use in training.
 On 6 September, to provide the squadron with combat experience, it flew its first combat mission against the Potez aircraft factory at Meaulte, France.
 Although remaining a replacement crew training unit until May 1943, the squadron initially flew occasional combat missions.
 In January 1943, he squadron moved to RAF Alconbury.

 In May 1943, the squadron's training mission was transferred and the 407th began flying combat missions.
 Through May 1944 its targets included shipyards at Kiel, ball bearing plants at Schweinfurt, submarine pens at Wilhelmshaven, a tire manufacturing plant at Hannover, airfields near Paris, an aircraft factory at Nantes and a magnesium mine in Norway.

 The squadron earned a Distinguished Unit Citation on 11 January 1944, when it successfully bombed aircraft manufacturing factories in Oschersleben, Germany despite adverse weather, a lack of fighter protection and heavy flak.
 It participated in Big Week, the intensive attack against German aircraft industry in late February 1944.
 It took part in Operation Crossbow, attacks on launch sites for V-1 flying bombs and V-2 rockets.
 It struck airfields and industrial sites in France, Belgium, the Netherlands, and Germany.
 After October 1944 it concentrated on transportation and oil industry targets.
 On 11 September, it earned a second DUC for a mission against petroleum facilities at Merseburg.